NIRALUser/NeuroRuler/docs/dependencies.md

 ### Setup for Jupyter notebooks and other resources

-This is not necessary for anything in `src/`.
+This is not necessary for anything in [`src/`](https://github.com/COMP523TeamD/HeadCircumferenceTool/tree/main/src).

 https://simpleitk.org/TUTORIAL/

+- This links to setup instructions.
-- This links to a bunch of tutorial Jupyter notebook files.
+- Also links to a bunch of tutorial Jupyter notebook files.
-- But what's in `src/` should suffice for this project.
+- But what's in [`src/`](https://github.com/COMP523TeamD/HeadCircumferenceTool/tree/main/src) should suffice for this project.

 ### File formats supported